 And as more companies take a data-driven approach, they’re learning that often, customers can take many different, often surprising customer journeys.
 Sometimes, the emergence of trends in the paths your customers take will result in new customer experiences, packaging, or even new product offerings inspired by common customer journeys.

-Once you’re ready to begin mapping the customer journey, a reliable customer data platform can help you get started.
-Successful customer mapping requires a clear, 360-degree view of your customers—and the right CDP will help you get there.
+Once you’re ready to begin mapping the customer journey, a reliable customer data platform (CDP) can help you get started.
+Successful customer mapping requires a unified, single customer view (SCV) view of your customers—and the right CDP will help you get there.